ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 As common for many projects, the CI pipeline for the VHT Get Started repository is triggered on every code change via push and pull requests.
 In our example this is explicitly limited to the _main_ branch only.

 The CI implementation relies on [GitHub Actions](https://docs.github.com/en/actions) with [GitHub-hosted Runners](../../infrastructure/html/run_ami_github.html#GitHub_hosted).
-Program build and execution are done on [AVH AMI](../../infrastructure/html/index.html#AWS) instance in Amazon AWS.
-Custom GitHub action [Arm-Software/VHT-AMI](https://github.com/ARM-software/VHT-AMI) manages the connection between the GitHub repository and the AVH AMI instance in AWS, as well as configures the actions to be performed on the AMI.
+Program build and execution are done on [Arm Virtual Hardware AMI](../../infrastructure/html/index.html#AWS) instance in Amazon AWS.
+Custom GitHub action [Arm-Software/VHT-AMI](https://github.com/ARM-software/VHT-AMI) manages the connection between the GitHub repository and the AMI instance in AWS, as well as configures the actions to be performed on the AMI.

 Subsections below explain the setup for the AWS and GitHub Actions.

 ### AWS setup {#GS_AWS_Setup}

-On the AWS side several items shall be setup to enable execution of example CI pipeline on AVH AMI.
+On the AWS side several items shall be setup to enable execution of example CI pipeline on Arm Virtual Hardware AMI.

-**AVH AMI subscription**
+**Arm Virtual Hardware AMI subscription**

- - Enable use of AVH AMI in your AWS account with the steps described in [Subscribe Arm Virtual Hardware](../../infrastructure/html/index.html#Subscribe).
+ - Enable use of Arm Virtual Hardware AMI in your AWS account with the steps described in [Subscribe Arm Virtual Hardware](../../infrastructure/html/index.html#Subscribe).
   - Note the AMI ID value as it will be needed later for \ref GS_GitHub_Setup.

 **AWS resources setup**

- - Provision the AWS resources required for AVH AMI operation.
+ - Provision the AWS resources required for using Arm Virtual Hardware AMI.
-  - The simplest way is explained in [AVH-AWS-Infra-CloudFormation](https://github.com/spcaipers-arm/VHT-AWS-Infra-CloudFormation) and relies on AWS CloudFormation service with the template file describing default stack configuration.
+  - The simplest way is explained in [Arm Virtual Hardware AWS-CloudFormation](https://github.com/spcaipers-arm/VHT-AWS-Infra-CloudFormation) and relies on AWS CloudFormation service with the template file specifying default stack configuration.
    - Note the parameters available in the _Output_ tab of the created stack.
 They will be needed later for \ref GS_GitHub_Setup.
   - Alternatively, for a more customized setup see [GitHub-hosted Runners](../../infrastructure/html/run_ami_github.html#GitHub_hosted).
  - Ensure that a Key Pair is available for use with EC2.<br>
    By default the VHT Basic example expects a key pair with name `common` to create an EC2 instance (with line `ssh_key_name: common` in _basic.yml_ file).
   - In AWS Management Console type _EC2_ and go to the EC2 service.
   - In the left menu find _Network & Security_ section and click on _Key Pairs_.
-  - Verify that the same AWS region is selected as will be used with AVH AMI later.
+  - Verify that the same AWS region is selected as will be used with Arm Virtual Hardware AMI later.
   - If no `common` key pair exists then click on _Create key pair_ button. <br>
     ![AWS EC2 Key Pair view](images/basic_ec2_keypair_overview.png)<br>
   - In the _Create key pair_ dialog provide `common` as _Name_.
 Other settings can be kept at default values.